mohsinalimat/health.booking/README.md

 # Health.booking
-A Appointment booking app for Patients and Doctors
+An appointment booking app for Patients and Doctors